Abegunde99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I created a script that switches the current user to the user betty.
+* I created a script that switches the current user to the user betty.
+* Write a script that prints the effective username of the current user.